appeltje-c/robot-arm/README.md

 <img src="./docs/docker.png" alt="drawing" width="500"/>

+the project is running.

-the project is running and you can open [http://localhost:3000](http://localhost:3000)
+Wait a minute for the hmi to fully start and then open [http://localhost:3000](http://localhost:3000)

 To stop the containers